CodeChron/fullstack-js-with-meteor-react-docs/04_create_notes.md

 ```

-Be sure to pass in props as an arg.

 Now, if you try entering some text, you'll notice that it just disappears after you hit return.
 Let's make sure we actually inserted some data...

 ## Install a utility for viewing db info in the browser